STAR Project: a global benchmark in smart grids investments

 - In Brazil, over 220,000 smart meters have been installed in the states of Grande do Norte River, Bahia and Pernambuco.

-- In the United Kingdom, Iberdrola's commercial subsidiary has installed more than 1,080,000 smart meters with the Smart Meters project.
+- In the United Kingdom, Iberdrola's commercial subsidiary has installed 1,500,000 smart meters with the Smart Meters project.

 Iberdrola group also plans to install 20 million smart meters in Spain, the United Kingdom and the United States by 2022.
 In addition, it plans to automate 100% of its high voltage network in the United States and increase the automation of its low voltage lines by 50%.

 - Iberdrola completes the digitisation of its distribution networks for the intelligent use of electricity

 - Iberdrola inspects over 32,000 km of power lines in Spain to boost supply security